Is Now a Good Time to Sell a Home in Montgomery County? (2026 Data)

 What Sells Fastest in Montgomery County Right Now

-Condos are facing somewhat softer demand — months of supply for condos across the DC Metro reached 3.03 in February 2026, compared to 1.41 for single-family homes.
+Condos are facing somewhat softer demand — months of supply for condos across the DC Metro remains elevated compared to single-family homes, which sit at 1.62 months in March 2026.
 If you're selling a condo, strategy and pricing are especially important.

 Frequently Asked Questions About Selling in Montgomery County